Preston Epps: Career

 Epps reappeared in 1969 as a bongo player in the film Girl in Gold Boots.
 He continued on as a session musician in the 1960s and 1970s.
 In 1973, the Incredible Bongo Band recorded "Bongo Rock" and released it as a single.

 Epps continued playing in clubs in Southern California into the 1990s.
+He retired in 2014, after playing his last gig at the Tiki Oasis in San Diego.

+Death

+Epps had six children, fourteen grandchildren and twenty-four great-grandchildren.
 He died of natural causes in Los Angeles on May 9, 2019 at age 88.